 With the mass shooting that occurred on Feb.
-14, 2018 at Stoneman Douglas High School in Florida, came the widespread cry for stricter gun control.
-On March 24, 2018 thousands came together from all over the U.S. to march for the lives of their children and their future children, calling on President Trump and the GOP to crack down on the current gun laws that are in place.
-To some degree the government has responded to the voices of the public, with banning bump stocks and raising the age requirement to purchasing a gun to 21, but for many this isn’t enough to satisfy the need for more gun control.
+14, 2018, at Stoneman Douglas High School in Florida, came the widespread cry for stricter gun control.
+On March 24, 2018, thousands came together from all over the U.S. to march for the lives of their children and their future children, calling on President Trump and the GOP to crack down on the current gun laws that are in place.
+To some degree, the government has responded to the voices of the public, with banning bump stocks and raising the age requirement to purchase a gun to 21, but for many, this isn’t enough to satisfy the need for more gun control.

 - Digitizing the background check database

 - Enhanced universal background checks

 - The complete ban of assault rifles like the AK-15, and an assault weapon buyback program

 - Getting rid of the Dickie Amendment which prohibits the CDC from studying gun violence.

 Students speakers from all over the valley turned out to share their experiences since the Parkland shooting, speaking to the crowd that turned out for the March about how they were also affected even though they were nowhere near the shooting itself.

 Democratic candidate for the 2018 California Senate, Joy Silver, spoke to the crowd about her stance on gun control, “Enough is Enough,” she said.
 When speaking with the organizers and students of this event, they had one goal: registering.
 “The students in Florida have already had some amazing results moving state politicians on gun legislation in one of the most pro-gun states in the Union.”
 She said, “Many gun laws are regulated at the state and local level and the Parkland students are organizing a nationwide movement to empower people across all 50 states to effect sane gun laws in their individual states, counties and cities.”
 Getting communities involved in their state and local governments was the biggest push of the evening for the March For Our Lives event.